HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 - **Translations:** Because translating the content of the site depends on formalizing the translation process, translating site contents into multiple languages is out of scope for this deliverable.
 - **User survey:** Because a feedback mechanism won't be adopted during this deliverable, a user survey will also be descoped from the public launch.
+- **Testable features from users:** The site will functionally remain a static site.
+There will be methods for the public to get involved with the project and follow our progress but there is currently no API or functionality on the site for users to engage with in this release.

 ## Integrations